 Can I rely on the TFL ULEZ vehicle checker?

-The FBHVC (Federation of British Historic Vehicle Clubs) warns that this is unreliable and may flag up exempt classics as being liable. *****As a test, on 11 August 2021, I ran a 1962 Jaguar E-type through the online vehicle checker and it informed me that the car was liable for the charge.
-That car had been imported to the UK from the United States in 2002, which maybe confusing the picture.
+The FBHVC (Federation of British Historic Vehicle Clubs) warns that this is unreliable and may flag up exempt classics as being liable. *****As a test, on 11 August 2021, we ran a 1962 Jaguar E-type through the online vehicle checker and it informed us that the car was liable for the charge.

-Classics of any age are not exempt from the central London congestion charge, currently £15 per day.
+Classics of any age are not exempt from the central London congestion charge.
 The zone and the times when charges apply is defined here: https://tfl.gov.uk/modes/driving/congestion-charge/congestion-charge-zone

 Other useful links